 The ultimate goal of most church planters is to glorify the Lord in a community by founding an autonomous, self-propagating body of believers.
 Once this goal has been reached and the church is able to stand on its own, the church planter will usually move on to a different community and begin the process again.

 The church-planting focus is biblical.
 As the apostle Paul traveled through an area, he always tried to spend enough time in each city to establish a local body of believers and train the leadership (Acts 14:21-23).
 Later, he would try to revisit those churches to confirm and encourage them in the faith (Acts 15:41; 1 Thessalonians 3:2).
 The churches he established would then begin to send out missionaries themselves, and so the work of church planting continued (1 Thessalonians 1:8).

 Witness a church that has been revived, that goes with the flow of God's agenda and not the agenda of men, allowing His presence to take control, witness young and old growing in the word of God as their lives and families are changed, witness a church that steps outside of the comfort zone of the four walls to reach those in need, witness communities transformed by the power of Jesus Christ.

-The Hope Movement is planting churches or assisting established traditional churches to return to their roots following the unique design by God.
+The Hope Movement is planting home churches or assisting established traditional churches to return to their roots following the unique design by God.
 Developing churches with a house church feel, time of edification and reflection giving people a moment to share from their heart and pray with one another, intimate worship that doesn’t follow the typical worship pattern but is rather guided by the presence of God and Biblical teaching to develop unashamed Holy Spirit led disciples who will go into all of the world and preach the gospel and help those in need.